Privacy Policy

 • Resend delivers the newsletter and welcome emails.
 Saving a scenario also adds you to the newsletter list; the calculator form tells you this at the moment you save.

-I use your email to send financial guides and podcast updates — that's it.
+I use your email to send financial guides and podcast updates, and that's it.
 You can opt out whenever you want by clicking the unsubscribe link at the bottom of any email, and I will never sell or rent your email address.

 To see what's working and what isn't, I use a few analytics tools.
 I keep this as light as I reasonably can, and none of it is used to serve you ads.

-• Vercel Web Analytics counts visits to the calculator pages.
-It is cookieless and anonymous — it never identifies you.
+• Vercel Web Analytics counts visits to the site.
+It is cookieless and anonymous, and never identifies you.

-• Google Analytics 4 (GA4) runs on both the blog and the calculators.
-This is the tool that connects the two, so I can understand how visitors move from an article to a calculator and make the experience better.
+• Google Analytics 4 (GA4) runs across the site, so I can understand how visitors move from an article to a calculator and make the experience better.
 GA4 uses a cookie (named _ga) to tell one visit apart from another.
 It records standard technical information — your device, browser, and approximate, city-level location — along with which pages and calculators you use and in-app actions like switching a tab or saving a scenario.
 It does not collect your name or the dollar figures you enter.
 I do not use GA4's advertising or ad-personalization features, so your activity here is not used to follow you around the internet or build an advertising profile.
 GA4 is operated by Google, which processes this data under its own privacy policy.

 I do not use the Facebook pixel or any other ad-network trackers.
 You can clear or block cookies at any time in your browser settings.